 Weeks later, I was at the storage unit and the manager came to talk to me at our unit.
 He told me that the eggnog was the best he had ever tasted – and that I would always have entry to the facility – any time – night or day – as long as I had eggnog with me.
 The eggnog had saved Christmas!

 This has been so coveted, that I recently found out that one of my dear friends had no idea that eggnog had been delivered to her home, year after year.
-It turns out that her husband secreted it away to his workout room refrigerator.
+It turns out that her husband had secreted the treasure away to his workout room refrigerator.
 She, an eggnog lover, had no idea that she had been missing out on it.
 Another family reported that their dad had proclaimed that the eggnog was his – allowing them only tiny sips.
 We solved these problems by delivering family bottles and a ‘private reserve’ for the ‘head’ of the household.

 Although the containers that the eggnog is delivered in are part of the gift, one friend, in particular, would return the container – with a request for a refill in the coming years.
 This year, sadly, the one who religiously returned the container – and one who loved this eggnog – was taken from us very unexpectedly.
 This will be his family’s first Christmas without him.
 I pray for his family.
 For strength in their sadness, and joy in the ultimate gift of Christmas. . . our Savior.
 The oldest son of this family, who is like a second son to us, has requested that I share this recipe. . . and lovingly I do it. . . .for your enjoyment – and as a gift of love, in memory of my dear friend Pat.